syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-    //Initializes the RTE height property with value specified
+    //Initializes the RTE height property with the specified value
     $("#rteSample").ejRTE({ height: 250 });
 </script>
 {% endhighlight %}